Second French legislative constituency for citizens abroad: Candidates

 The list of candidates was officially finalised on 14 May.
 There were twelve candidates:

 The Union for a Popular Movement chose Pascal Drouhaud, formerly the party's director of international relations.

 Europe Écologie–The Greens chose Sergio Coronado (born in Chile and raised in Argentina), with Cécile Lavergne as his deputy (suppléante).
 He was a spokesman for Eva Joly during the 2012 presidential election campaign.
 Coronado was endorsed by the Socialist Party, which did not presenting a candidate of its own.

 Raquel Garrido, a member of the Left Party, was the chosen candidate for the Left Front, of which she was a co-founder and which also included the French Communist Party.
 A lawyer, she was described as "Jean-Luc Mélenchon's international spokeswoman".
 Born in Chile, she moved to France with her parents after the 1973 Chilean coup d'état.
 In France, she became a leader of the National Union of Students, then vice-president of SOS Racisme.
 She was also in charge of international relations at the Workers' Force union federation, and represented France at the International Labour Organization.
 Her deputy (suppléant) was singer-songwriter Nilda Fernández.

 The National Front chose Alain-Gérard Georgi-Samaran, a resident of Paraguay who has been "an entrepreneur in South America for more than thirty years".
 Jean-Marie Matten was his deputy (suppléant).

-The centre-right Radical Party and the centrist Republican, Ecologist and Social Alliance jointly chose Joel Doglioni, a resident of Bogota, as their candidate.
+The centre-right Radical Party and the centrist Republican, Ecologist and Social Alliance jointly chose Joel Doglioni, a resident of Bogotá, as their candidate.
 Doglioni was an adviser to France's foreign trade.
 Jean-Jacques Gaudiot was his deputy (suppléant).

 The centre-left Radical Party of the Left chose Thérèse Marianne-Pépin.
 Catherine Prost was her deputy (suppléante).

 Solidarity and Progress, the French branch of the LaRouche movement, was represented by Cédric Manscour, with Silvia Santorio as his deputy (suppléante).

 Françoise Lindemann, affiliated to the Union for a Popular Movement, ran as an independent candidate against the party's candidate.
 A resident of Brazil, she owned and ran a hotel outside Rio de Janeiro.
 Her deputy (suppléant) was Francis Javelly.

 Charles-Henry Chenut, head of a law firm in Brazil, presented himself as an independent centrist candidate.
 His deputy was Emmanuel Henriet.

 Palmira Pozo was an independent candidate.
 She proposed to allow her constituents to dictate her vote on every bill in Parliament.
 Francis Le Suave was her deputy.

 Jean-Marc Millet was an independent candidate, representing his France Expat Collective Vision (Collectif Vision France Expat) movement.
 Philippe Gillier was his deputy.

 Alain Terrien was an independent candidate, with Bertrang Lalague as his deputy.